manyasachdev/cs2361_final_project/README.md

 The Goal of this project is to create a secure voting platform to facilitate elections.
 Currently, the aim is to simply build a platform that would be good for one election.
 However, in time, I will attempt to restructure the application in a way such that a particular user can use this platform to contest their own small scale election.
 This can then be used in educational institutes, housing societies, corporates etc.

-3 - Plan of action
+3 - Plan of Action
 - Install Ganache from the Truffle suit to initiate a personal blockchain to be used for testing and modifying code till final deployment.
 - Gradually write the smart contract to facilitate the basic function of the application - casting votes.
 - Present the program, gain feedback and add additional features.